cloudposse/terraform-aws-eks-cluster/README.md

 > to the `destroy` command or to remove the ConfigMap (`...kubernetes_config_map.aws_auth[0]`) from the Terraform
 > state with `terraform state rm`.

+> [!INFO]
-__NOTE:__ We give you the `kubernetes_config_map_ignore_role_changes` option and default it to `true` for the following reasons:
+> We give you the `kubernetes_config_map_ignore_role_changes` option and default it to `true` for the following reasons:
-- We provision the EKS cluster
+> - We provision the EKS cluster
-- Then we wait for the cluster to become available (see `null_resource.wait_for_cluster` in [auth.tf](auth.tf)
+> - Then we wait for the cluster to become available (see `null_resource.wait_for_cluster` in [auth.tf](auth.tf)
-- Then we provision the Kubernetes Auth ConfigMap to map and add additional roles/users/accounts to Kubernetes groups
+> - Then we provision the Kubernetes Auth ConfigMap to map and add additional roles/users/accounts to Kubernetes groups
-- That is all we do in this module, but after that, we expect you to use [terraform-aws-eks-node-group](https://github.com/cloudposse/terraform-aws-eks-node-group) to provision a managed Node Group
+> - That is all we do in this module, but after that, we expect you to use [terraform-aws-eks-node-group](https://github.com/cloudposse/terraform-aws-eks-node-group)
+>   to provision a managed Node Group
-- Then EKS updates the Auth ConfigMap and adds worker roles to it (for the worker nodes to join the cluster)
+> - Then EKS updates the Auth ConfigMap and adds worker roles to it (for the worker nodes to join the cluster)
-- Since the ConfigMap is modified outside of Terraform state, Terraform wants to update it to to remove the worker roles EKS added
+> - Since the ConfigMap is modified outside of Terraform state, Terraform wants to update it to to remove the worker roles EKS added
-- If you update the ConfigMap without including the worker nodes that EKS added, you will disconnect them from the cluster
+> - If you update the ConfigMap without including the worker nodes that EKS added, you will disconnect them from the cluster

 However, it is possible to get the worker node roles from the terraform-aws-eks-node-group via Terraform "remote state" and include them with any other roles you want to add (example code to be published later), so we make